ibm-cloud-docs/key-protect/concepts/quantum-safe-cryptography.md

 Quantum safe cryptography, also known as post quantum cryptography, is a new generation of the public-key cryptographic system that is undergoing NIST evaluation.
-These new quantum cryptographic algorithms are based on hard mathematical problems that even large quantum computers cannot break.
+These new quantum cryptographic algorithms are based on hard mathematical problems that based on current research, even large quantum computers cannot break.

 When these quantum cryptographic algorithms are used for TLS communication, the security of the public key exchange between the client and server are expected to have higher security levels